 - Evaluation Summary: Only required for continuing projects funded in the last fiscal year.
 Provide qualitative and quantitative data collected from evaluations from the previous year’s funded project.

-- Optional Support Material: Other support materials (artist resumes, reviews, clippings, photos, and brochures) directly related to the application proposal.
+- Support materials can include but are not limited to: artist resumes, reviews, clippings, photos, brochures, monitoring plans, and links to videos directly related to the application proposal.

 If applicable, create and upload the following document in the Organization profile in your portal of the Online Grants System.